civictechdc/hackdc2025/docs/README.md

 - **Stakeholder Quotes:**

-  - “Help non‑experts discover adjacent topics.”
+  - "Help non‑experts discover adjacent topics."
-  - “How can we develop interactive visualisations that help policy analysts and the public quickly understand patterns?”
+  - "How can we develop interactive visualizations that help policy analysts and the public quickly understand patterns?"

 - **Need:**